sarag5/multi_search/readme.md

 - Supports Google, Bing, DuckDuckGo, Yahoo, and Baidu search engines
 - Simple, consistent API for all supported search engines
 - Configurable number of results
-- API key support for engines that require it (e.g., Bing)

 ## Installation